 Love the focus on natural objects & play, think we all need both now more than ever.
 Clare, Art Therapist

 It was a delight to drop the creative care boxes round this morning.
 The children were absolutely thrilled and their parents really grateful.
 It really worked I thought, as a way to connect and engage with those families.
 I was feeling in bit of dip yesterday, with worry and feeling a bit fed up with the situation and what might happen next, but that was just really nice.
 What a pleasure to see everyone this morning, to know they’re okay, and for them to know all these people are still thinking of them.
 I could literally see that on their faces.
 Thank you for putting all of these materials and ideas together.
 You are wonderful.
 Headteacher, Wilburton Primary School

-To date the CCI has worked with Mayfield Primary School, The Kite Trust, Cambridge Academic Partnership, Cambridge City Council, Cambridgeshire Skills and Abbey Foodbank, and the Red Hen Project as part of this programme.
+During 2020 CCI worked with Mayfield Primary School, The Kite Trust, Cambridge Academic Partnership, Cambridge City Council, Cambridgeshire Skills and Abbey Foodbank, and the Red Hen Project as part of this programme.
 Download here the executive summary of the evaluation of this stage of the programme.

 FullScope has also been working with the wider sector to identify clearer pathways to support for everyone at this time – below are numbers and details for where support can be found.

 For people aged 18 and over - Now we’re talking - coming together in isolation: